siddharth329/club-streaming/README.md

 ![Database](https://img.shields.io/badge/Database-MySQL-brightgreen)
 ![ORM](https://img.shields.io/badge/ORM-Prisma-blue)

 Club Streaming is the enhanced version of the Club69 which gives user immersive experience of streaming content directly on the website.
-This helps on the fly consumption of the finest hand picked scenes from the adlut industry.
+This helps on the fly consumption of the finest hand picked scenes from the adult industry.

 <br/>